ofirsteinherz/realtime-voice-agent/README.md

 ### Session Initialization

 The frontend initiates WebRTC connection offer `this.peerConnection = new RTCPeerConnection();` (in [`rtcManager.js`](frontend/js/rtcManager.js)), which contains the SDP (Session Description Protocol).
-SDP is the core of the WebRTC, describes the multimedia communication session, for peer-to-peer connection.
+SDP is the core of WebRTC, it describes the multimedia communication session, for a peer-to-peer connection.
 Example:

 ```
 v=0
 o=- 123456789 2 IN IP4 127.0.0.1